 10 Badass Polaris Slingshot Customs

-These Polaris Slingshot Customs Make Side By Sides Look Awesome
+These Custom Polaris Slingshot Projects Make Side By Sides Look Awesome

 This is what happens when some of the coolest custom garages get their hands on the Polaris Slingshot – it might have more wheels than most motorcyclists are used to, and one less than a conventional car, but the Slingshot is one hell of a weapon, and here are our favorite custom builds.
 If you’re not already familiar with the Polaris Slingshot, here’s some quick information…